Alvii-1/Template-CUDA/README.md

 - /kernels: all GPU code files

 ### Immediately After Cloning
-After running git clone <url> . in your specified directory, run rm -r -fo .git
+After running git clone in your specified directory, run rm -r -fo .git to remove previous git files.
+Then you're good to go with using the template.

 ### Running the Manual Way
 1. Open VS Code